September 12, 2017 • Life for Leaders

 How might you see your work differently if you were to view it “in the Lord”?

-Do you believe that God will use your work for his eternal purpose?
+Do you believe that God will use your work for divine eternal purposes?
 Why or why not?

 Gracious God, thank you once again for making us in your image as workers.
 Thank you for enlisting us in your work in this world.
 Thank you for working in us as we work, empowering us and forming us to be like Christ.